Difference between first and second class

 So it’s your first time travelling by train in Europe.
 As you are searching for your tickets you see that you have the option of booking either first or second class tickets.
 In some cases the price difference is fairly minimal, maybe €10 or so.
 In other cases the first class tickets are even cheaper (beware though, they will always be non-refundable fares).
 So you begin asking yourself a few questions:

-- What is even the difference between the two seating classes?
-Is it the same as airline seating classes?
+- What even is the difference between the two classes?
+Is it the same as airline classes?

 - Will I really benefit from sitting in first class?
 Is it worth the extra money?